stuartellis/sve-personal-website/content/articles/task-runner.md

 To use Task with Visual Studio Code, install the [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) and [task.vscode-task](https://marketplace.visualstudio.com/items?itemName=task.vscode-task) extensions.

-These extensions enable YAML formatting and validation, and add a graphical integration for running tasks.
+The _vscode-yaml_ extension enables YAML formatting and validation, and _vscode-task_ adds a graphical integration for running tasks.

+You must install Task to use these extensions.
+Neither extension installs or updates copies of Task.

 ### Enabling Autocompletion